noam87/noamswebsite/content/r/conclusions.md

 of our interpretation of the world around us, and our understanding of what is "true".

-At the same time, as with mathematical axioms, beliefs are by necessity arbitrary.
+As with mathematical axioms, beliefs are by necessity arbitrary.
 Whether one asserts with certainty "Freedom is desirable" or "Subjugation is justified" in the end comes down to choosing to believe so (Even if the first is further derived from the belief that "Suffering in others is